piotrpiwnik/Portfolio/README.md

 I'm Piotr and I love to transform data into insights to make life easier and more interesting.
 My key professional characteristics are as follows:

 Innovator with an analytical mindset, entrepreneurial spirit and experience in collaborating with people from different backgrounds.
 Skilled in breaking down strategic problems into action plans and translating advanced analytics into actionable insights.
-Seeking a role where I can challenge status quo to unlock technology-driven business opportunities.
+Aiming to further develop my skills in data science to create business impact with emerging technologies.

 You can reach out to me via:
 - Phone: +48 792 904 551